Right to the End: Football's Famous Cups & Finals Decided in the Last Minute

 An Intrepid Dane and a Gutsy Substitute

-Last-minute goals in cup finals are unique, especially in one of Europe's most contentious rivalries.
-It happened on May 4, 2002: Celtic and Rangers met in the Scottish Cup Final at Hampden Park.
-Scotland's Old Firm Derby has seen Celtic and Rangers met over 400 times, but it was in 2002 when the rivalry meant so much.
+Last-minute goals in cup finals are unique, especially in Europe's most contentious rivalries.
+On May 4, 2002: Celtic and Rangers met in the Scottish Cup Final at Hampden Park.
+Scotland's Old Firm Derby has seen Celtic and Rangers met over 400 times, but in 2002, the rivalry meant so much.
 The star in the final would be a Danish player acquired two years earlier.
 In 1999, Peter Løvenkrands won the 1999 Danish Cup with Akademisk Boldklub.

-In 2002, Løvenkrands guided Rangers to a Scottish League Cup, coming seven weeks before that Scottish Cup final.
+In 2002, Løvenkrands guided Rangers to a Scottish League Cup seven weeks before that Scottish Cup final.

 Løvenkrands etched his name in Scotland's biggest rivalries; another player etched his name and club in footballing history at England's grand stadium.